What are the Essential Elements of a Studio School?

 Key employability and life skills will underpin the activities through the unique CREATE skills framework.
 CREATE is comprised of a wide range of skills and stands for Communication, Relating to people, Enterprise, Applied skills, Thinking skills and Emotional intelligence.
 CREATE is grounded in a wide range of transferable skills and has been developed specifically for Studio Schools in order to equip young people with the key skills that they need to flourish.

 All students at Mendip will participate in work experience.
-The timing of this will vary from half a day per week to the equivalent of a day per week depending on the age of the student and the requirements of the project work and our industry partners.
+The timing of this will vary depending on the age of the student and the requirements of the project work and our industry partners.
 There is considerable evidence that this direct, ‘hands on’ experience better prepares young people for life and work.

-The Mendip Studio School will be a small school of around 300 students and will offer a supportive, personalised learning environment in which strong pastoral care runs throughout the school’s activities.
+The Mendip Studio School will have 300 students and will offer a supportive, personalised learning environment in which strong pastoral care runs throughout the school’s activities.
 This helps to ensure that no young person gets lost within the institution and that young people are able to build strong relationships with their peers and coaches.
 Crucially, coaches know students well, making them better able to tailor the curriculum to their individual needs and aspirations.
 However The Mendip Studio School will also benefit from the facilities of Writhlington School, including the use of the Sports Centre, all enrichment activities and the Orchid Project.
 All of The Mendip Studio School students will be able to be involved in high quality sporting and music activities through participation in Writhlington’s very successful sports teams, music concerts and shared extensive extra-curricula provision.

 Students of All Abilities

 The Mendip Studio School is fully inclusive and complies with the national School Admissions Code.